 An audience-directed story, as far as I know, is something I made up.
-It was inspired by those Choose Your Own Adventure stories I used to read as a kid, where you make a choice at the end of the page, which can then change the outcome of the story.
+I was inspired by the Choose Your Own Adventure stories I used to read as a kid.
+The series allowed the reader to make a choice at the end of a page or scene, and that choice would ultimately change the outcome of the story.
 You can still find Choose Your Own Adventure and other similar reader-directed stories in bookstores and online today.

-I truly enjoy that style of book, but I also really like participation.
+I truly enjoy that style of book, and I delight in group participation.
 I love to know what people think and I love being surprised by stories.
-So I developed my own thing—the audience-directed story.
+So I developed my own little thing that gives me both—the audience-directed story.

 Installments for my audience-directed stories are posted on my website four times a year, in October, January, April, and July.
 For one month after posting, readers can vote on the outcome.
 Only after all the votes are tallied do I begin work on the next installment.